Coiot/cbr-main/src/albums/episode3.md

 - scene_number: 79
   scene_title: "Sleigh bells are Qing-ling"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode3-scene79.jpg
   narration: "<p>In the great empty Siberia, I met up with some old settler buddies of mine.
 Turns out, being loss had given them time to reflect on the self.
 They found out they don’t like themselves that much and that reflecting on yourself is a terrible idea.
 However, it seems that they might settle down soon.
-It might be hypothermia, but siberia seems pretty warm this time of year.</p>"
+It might be hypothermia, but Siberia seems pretty warm this time of year.</p>"
 - scene_number: 80
   scene_title: "More civs?"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode3-scene80.jpg